 Throughout the years Detroit has earned a variety of nicknames.
 The most popular nickname is Motor City because of a concentration of the Big Three automobile manufacturers: General Motors, Ford, and Chrysler.
 However, in the 1950s and 60s, Detroit was known simply as Motown.
 The birth of Motown music, with its smooth pop tones, brought the city notoriety during these decades.
 Today, Detroit is recognized for its distinct architecture, featuring large skyscrapers and numerous public art installations.
 With the variety of cultures in Detroit, there is an exciting mix of customs and traditions.
-If you are looking for a place to see the many cultures thriving in Detroit, go shopping at Detroit’s Eastern Market, one of the largest markets in the U.S.
+If you are looking for a place to see the many cultures thriving in Detroit, go shopping at Detroit’s Eastern Market, one of the largest markets in the U.S. Want to find local movers in Detroit?
+View this list of local Atlas® movers.

 Detroit was founded in 1701 as a fur trading post and military station dedicated to promoting patriotism in the area.
 In 1796, George Washington chased the British out of Detroit and claimed the city for America.
 But it took until 1815, after the city grew due to technological developments, for Detroit to finally be incorporated as an American city.
 It is now one of the largest cities in the United States.